near/NEPs/text/0000-transaction-refactoring.md

     }
 }
 ```
+In this example the gas price at the moment when the transaction was processed was 3 per gas.
 This receipt will be sent to `vitalik.vasya.near`'s shard to be executed.
 In case the `vitalik.vasya.near` account already exists, the execution will fail and some amount of prepaid_fees will be refunded back to `vasya.near`.
 If the account creation receipt succeeds, it wouldn't create a `DataReceipt`, because `output_data_id` is `null`.
-But it will generate a refund receipt for the unused portion of function call `prepaid_fee`.
+But it will generate a refund receipt for the unused portion of prepaid function call `gas`.

 #### Deploy code example